zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "createReflectionDecoratorPair" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function createReflectionDecoratorPair<TBase extends Object, TSuperArgs extends [any], TSubArgs extends [any], TConstructor extends Constructor<TBase> = Constructor<TBase>>({ superName, subName, }: CreateReflectionDecoratorPairOptions): ReflectionDecoratorPair<TBase, TSuperArgs, TSubArgs, TConstructor>;
+export function createReflectionDecoratorPair<TBase extends object, TSuperArgs extends [any], TSubArgs extends [any], TConstructor extends Constructor<TBase> = Constructor<TBase>>({ superName, subName, }: CreateReflectionDecoratorPairOptions): ReflectionDecoratorPair<TBase, TSuperArgs, TSubArgs, TConstructor>;

 // Warning: (ae-missing-release-tag) "CreateReflectionDecoratorPairOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //